Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 ★ Collection Inuit art at the MNBAQ

-The MNBAQ's peace pavilion houses one of the most important collections of Inuit art in the world.
-These steatite sculptures, engravings, and tapestries constitute a unique artistic heritage, deeply rooted in the culture and cosmology of the peoples of the North.
-A collection that fascinates with its formal power and spiritual depth.
+The Pavilion for Peace at the MNBAQ houses one of the most important collections of Inuit art in the world.
+These soapstone sculptures, engravings, and tapestries constitute a unique artistic heritage, deeply rooted in the culture and cosmology of Northern peoples.
+A collection that fascinates by its formal power and spiritual depth.

 TypeInuit art, sculpture, engraving